-Pink eye, which doctors call conjunctivitis, is inflammation and redness in the conjunctiva of the eye.
-The conjunctiva is the transparent membrane that lines the front of the eye and eyelids.
+Pink eye, or conjunctivitis, is inflammation and redness in the transparent membrane that lines the front of the eye and eyelids.
 Pink eye is more common in toddlers and young children than adults.

 Conjunctivitis is more common in toddlers and young children.
 They may rub their eyes and transmit the infection to other children at preschool, day care, or on the playground.

 Symptoms of conjunctivitis

 - dry, itchy, red eyes